mozilla-ai/agent-factory/tests/README.md

 The `tests` folder is organized in the following sub-directories:

 - **`unit`**: unit tests for core functionality including e.g. a2a client/server,
-agent generation and validation, io and storage.
+agent generation and validation, MCP tools, io and storage.
-- **`tools`**: tests for MCP server discovery and our built-in MCP tools.
 - **`generation`**: tests for end-to-end single-turn agent generation using real prompts.
 We have a few use cases detailed in the `use_cases.yaml` file, and the purpose of these tests is to verify that the process of building these agents completes with no errors.
 - **`generated_artifacts`**: these tests validate the agents generated in the previous step, making sure they are consistent with their input prompts and that they work as expected.
 The tests both verify the generated agents and their generation traces statically, and dynamically execute the agents while mocking some external APIs and paid services.
 - **`generated_agent_evaluation`**: our generated agents can also come with LLM-as-judge evaluation.
 The purpose of these tests is to validate the evaluation tool itself.